maxjdobrei/cuHacking/README.md

 # cuHacking
-A repository for a submission to cuHacking
+A repository for a schedule planner for students attending Carleton University.
+Name Pending